smbc-digital/verint-service/readme.md

 Previously integrations such as this relied on the older verint e-forms technology, the data required to enable this was stored or at least was expected to be provided as part of the `Case` object.
 This is no longer the case.

-To enable "Verint Online Forms" integration we have a new object `VerintOnlineFormRequest`, this is part of the `StockportGovUk.NetStandard.Models` package, it wraps the pre-existing `Case` object and adds `FormName`, a string specifiying which VerintOnlineForm to use (this is pretty much always `confirm_universalform`), and `FormData` a key/value dictionary which maps the VerintOnlineForm fields and their values for the standard integration.
+To enable "Verint Online Forms" integration we have a new object `VerintOnlineFormRequest`, this is part of the `StockportGovUk.NetStandard.Models` nuget package, it wraps the pre-existing `Case` object and adds `FormName`, a string specifiying which VerintOnlineForm to use (this is pretty much always `confirm_universalform`), and `FormData` a key/value dictionary which maps the VerintOnlineForm fields and their values for the standard integration.

 ### Extension methods

+There extension methods which help with correctly creating `VerintOnlineForRequest` these can be found in the `StockportGovUK.NetStandard.Extensions` nuget package.

 If a case has no attributes (extra pieces of information required by confirm) you should be able to use the `Case.ToConfirmIntegrationFormCase` extension method in order to create your Verint Online Form request.
 This will take all the standard information from the `Case` map it and configuration date to the correct `FormData` fields.